35 City Names Around the World You’re Mispronouncing

 The Chinese capital is pronounced the exact way it is spelled, and yet plenty of people still get it wrong.
 “Bei-jing” is the way it is meant to be read, but “beige-ing” is the common mispronunciation.
 This time it is OK to trust in the letters!

 “Key-ev.”
 Simple and to the point, right?
 Wrong.
 This four-letter Ukrainian city is deceptively simple.
 There are many disputes concerning how it is actually pronounced.
 Most Ukrainians agree that it is read as “keev” or “key-eve.”
-Read up on the travel lingo you need to know before your next trip.
+But before you book that flight, read up on the travel lingo you need to know before your next trip.

 The famous film festival that occurs in this French city always stirs up the conversation of how to correctly pronounce it.
 It absolutely should never be pronounced as “cahn.”
 The French would have you say, “ken” or “can.”

 The true pronunciation of Leicester, England is a lot like the pronunciation of Worcester, Massachusetts.
 It is not “lie-chester,” as it appears, but rather, “lester,” like the male name.
 The deceptive letters strike again!
-Find out why Americans and Brits have different accents.
+But these similar words don’t change why Americans and Brits have different accents.

 Americans tend to pronounce this city name as if it has a few extra syllables.
 However, it is not correct to call it “tee-ah-juan-ah.”
 Why people pronounce it that way is rather odd, considering the way it is spelled.
 It is just “tee-juan-ah,” and nothing extra.
-Read on for the ten U.S. town names you’ve been pronouncing all wrong.
+Back stateside, these are the funniest town names from each of the 50 states.